What Is Service-Learning?

 skill development (written and verbal communication, public speaking, problem-solving, social responsibility and citizenship, organization, social self-confidence, leadership, working as part of a team).

 Help link community projects to appropriate faculty who will connect the service project to classroom learning.
-This can be done at Community Partner Meetings or using the Service-Learning or Volunteer Request Form.
+This can be done at community partner meetings or using the Service-Learning or Volunteer Request Form.
+Use the Service-Learning or Volunteer Request Form if

 Get projects completed and gain extra help for your organization in tutoring, marketing, dance, problem-solving, education, and more.